 Run your ads for a while — anywhere from a few weeks to a few months.

-It can be tempting to watch performance like a Hawk (see what we did there) and modify underperforming campaigns right away.
+It can be tempting to modify underperforming campaigns right away.
 But you need enough data to make decisions about your ads’ true performance.

 This requires enough time, money, and audience to gather those metrics.
 Once you’ve collected that information, you can audit your ads to get an idea of what’s working and what’s not.